 Have Signs of Termites?

-If termite activity is suspected in your South Nevada property, Rentokil can help.
+If termite activity is suspected in your Southern Nevada property, Rentokil can help.
 Our technicians are experts in looking for signs of termites, and we have technology that can detect them, including sound sensors, moisture sensors, and heat sensors.

 When you work with us, you can rest easy knowing your termite problem is taken care of for good!Back to Termite Exterminators – Control